jhou2/docs.review.ninja/index.md

   2. Write code.
   3. Submit a pull request.
   4. Other members of the organization review the code and comment or star code as a sign of approval.
-  5. Once everyone has reviewed it, the merge is commited.
+  5. The collaborator decides if sufficient code review has occurred and commits the merge.

 ## Code Review